Wiva-Cox/meta_tags_viewer_chrome_extension/README.md

 4. Click "Load Unpacked" button
 5. Choose repository folder anfd click OK
 6. Congratulations!
 You are ready to use this great extension!

+Alternative installation (instructions for Yandex.Browser)

+1. Download the extension from github
+2. Unzip the archive
+3. Open in a new tab "browser://extensions"
+4. Enable developer mode on the right side via togl
+5. Click “Download unzipped extension”
+6. Select the desired folder, the extension will immediately appear in the line with the other extensions.